Archaeology (Research MA)

 - You have obtained a bachelor’s degree from a research university, of can prove that you fulfil the requirements of such a degree;

 - Overall average grade of min.
 7.5 (Dutch grading system) for BA2 +BA3

 - Bachelor's thesis graded with at least a 8.0 ór a research proposal of excellent quality

 - An RMA-interview ór supporting letter of the supervisor

 Please note: We ask all students, including Leiden University and Leiden University Archaeology students to apply for both the MA and RMA, to guarantee you a place in the MA in case you are rejected for the RMA.

-It is not possible to be admitted to the RMA/RMSc Archaeology through a pre-master or bridging programme.
-Apply for the MA/MSc instead.
+It is not possible to be admitted to the RMA/RMSc Archaeology through a pre-master or bridging programme beforehand.
+Apply for the MA/MSc or the pre-master programme instead.

 Sufficient command of English (IELTS 7.0, every bandscore needs to be sufficient (6.0) / TOEFL 100 (internet-based) or Cambridge English Proficiency (CPE), with minimum grade 185).

 For detailed information, including exemption criteria and methods of submission, refer to English language proficiency.